RusdiHaizim/admiral-arithmetic/README.md

 # Admiral Arithmetic

 Project for EnlighteNUS, a hackathon organized by NUS-IEEE on 23rd-24th February, 2019.

+With the theme being Education, we decided to make a teaching tool to help kids learn basic arithmetic: A modified real-time spinoff of the common two-player board game _Battleships_ where opportunities are created when a player successsfully solves simple, randomly generated math problems.

 Code:
  - client.py (client code for RPi)